 A growing number of tech giants are using AI within their data centers to control their energy usage Ã¢Â€Â” a task that previously required human intervention.
 As a matter of fact, as a result of the usage of AI, Google has managed to decrease the energy intake in its information centers by 40 percent.

 5. The Number of Data Centers is Declining

-Even though the requirement for big data center capacity is rising along with the contest only grows harder, conventional brick-and-mortar data centers will almost certainly go out of style soon.
+Even though the requirement for big data center capacity is rising along with the contest only growing harder, conventional brick-and-mortar data centers will almost certainly go out of style soon.
 According to investigators in 2017, the number of information centers peaked at 8.55 million in 2015.
 Following that, this amount gradually began decreasing and is expected to fall to only 7.2 million in 2021.

-Among the most likely explanations for this phenomenon is that the increasing demand for increased versatility, stability, and speed.
+Among the most likely explanations for this phenomenon is the increasing demand for increased versatility, stability, and speed.
 Rather than using little, in-house info centers, more people are deciding to lease servers from bigger service providers.

 Another noteworthy change in the information center business is the greater usage of hosting along with virtualization, which is likely to become the new norm.